signalfx/tracing-examples/zipkin-brave-java-spring-boot-web/README.md

 By providing a bean of type `ZipkinTracerCustomizer` in our `@Configuration` class, we can explicitly set the `Reporter` on the `Tracing.Builder` object.
-SignalFx requires that the `Access Token` be provided in the request header under `X-SF-Token`.
+SignalFx requires that the access token be provided as a `X-SF-Token` request header.
 To accomplish this we redefine a `Reporter` that explicitly adds the required header and then pass that into the `Tracer.Builder` via the `ZipkinTracerCustomizer`.